2

 When it comes to bike seats, there’s not a lot to talk about.

-Most spin bikes, the S22i included, come with standard road bike seats.
+Most indoor cycles, the S22i included, come with standard road bike seats.

 This means that the seats are pretty small and uncomfortable.
 Avid cyclists are probably use to these seats, meaning their butts have toughened up and no longer get sore after a workout.